On This Page

 Another common mistake untrained couples counselors make is “allowing hot conflict” to take place in sessions by standing back while partners interrupt, blame, and criticize one another.

 The traditionally restrained role of the individual therapist doesn’t work in couples counseling.
-When a therapist passively allows conflict to continue in the therapy room, counseling sessions become actively destructive to the relationship.
+When a therapist passively allows conflict to continue in the therapy room, couples therapy sessions become actively destructive to the relationship.

-However, a passive approach in couples counseling facilitates a different kind of process: allowing you and your partner to continue the fight you were having at home in the therapy office.
+A passive approach in couples counseling is harmful because it just allows you and your partner to continue the fight you were having at home.

 Some of the most important tasks of the marriage counselor are to de-escalate conflict and redirect each member of the couple when things get heated.

-In an article about destructive patterns in relationships, clinical psychologist Dr. Kathy A. McMahon describes the quick and skilled action couples counselors have to take in the therapy room to help partners change negative communication patterns and says, “This is why true couples therapists are called ‘Ninjas’.”
+In an article about destructive patterns in relationships, clinical psychologist Dr. Kathy A. McMahon describes the quick and skilled action couples counselors have to take in the therapy room to help partners change negative communication patterns.
+She says, “True couples therapists are called ‘ninjas.'”

 Conclusion

-According to research, couples counseling as an effective way to improve your relationship.
+According to the research, couples counseling is an effective way to improve your relationship.

-While the evidence in support of EFT is strongest, many marriage counseling modalities help people improve their communication skills, reduce destructive behavior patterns, and increase their capacity to be emotionally available and responsive to their partners.
+While the evidence in support of emotionally-focused therapy is strongest, many marriage counseling modalities can help you improve your communication skills, reduce destructive behavior patterns, and increase your capacity to be emotionally available and responsive to one another.

-You’re more likely to be helped by a couples counselor if you go as soon as problems begin instead of waiting until problems in your relationship have become entrenched (most couples wait six years until they see a counselor).
+You’re more likely to be helped by a couples counselor if you go as soon as problems begin instead of waiting until problems in your relationship have become entrenched.

 You’re also much more likely to be helped if you choose a counselor who has specific training in marriage or couples therapy methods and who knows how to manage and redirect conflict in the therapy room.

 If you and your partner know it’s time to see a couples counselor, you can use the search tools on OpenCounseling.com to begin your search.
-Just make sure to review the information in each therapist’s profile and ask them over the phone whether they provide couples counseling and whether they have the right training and experience.
+Just make sure to review the information in each therapist’s profile and ask them over the phone whether they have the right training and experience to provide couples counseling.

 If you think online couples counseling might be your best option, you can try online counseling with our sponsors, BetterHelp (for individuals) or ReGain (for couples).
-Whatever’s right for you, the sooner you go, the more likely you are to get the help you need to get on the right track with your partner.
+Whatever’s right for you, the sooner you go, the more likely you are to get the help you need to get your relationship back on track.

 Stephanie Hairston